omeka/omeka-s-enduser/docs/importexport.md

 The script will prompt you for the Omeka S API endpoint you want to export from.
 This is a URL pointing to the target Omeka S installation, and should start with `http://` or `https://` end with `/api`.

 Next, you will be prompted for an API key.
-Keys are required to export non-public data from the site, but are optional if you're only exporting public data.
+Keys are required to export non-public data from the site.
+They are optional if you're only exporting public data.
 If you're not using a key, you can leave the input blank and just press "Enter".

-Finally, a prompt will ask you to enter a "separator," a character that will be used to separate multiple pieces of data in a single CSV cell.
+Finally, a prompt will ask you to enter a "separator."
+This is a character that will be used to separate multiple pieces of data in a single CSV cell.
 It's important that the chosen separator is a character that doesn't appear in the actual data.
 The default choice is the "pipe" character (`|`), which is usually a safe option.
-To use that default choice, press "Enter"; otherwise, type the separator character you want to use instead.
+To use that default choice, press "Enter"; otherwise, type the separator character you want to use.

 The script will then run, and show output indicating its progress.
-The exported results will be placed in files in the same folder as the `omeka-s-csv.py` file: `items.csv`, `item_sets.csv`, and `media.csv`.
+The exported results will appear in files in the same folder as the `omeka-s-csv.py` file: `items.csv`, `item_sets.csv`, and `media.csv`.

 ### Access data using the API

-You can use your own S site's API to crawl data as required, rather than exporting a spreadsheet for one-time use.
+You can use your own S site's API to crawl data as required rather than exporting a spreadsheet for one-time use.
 Note that you can [request different formats through the API](https://omeka.org/s/docs/developer/api/rest_api/#responses){target=_blank}, including `jsonld` and `rdfxml`.
 [For more information on the API, see the developer documentation section.](https://omeka.org/s/docs/developer/api/){target=_blank}

 ### Access data using the Output Formats module

-A user-friendly version of the same data available from the API can be accessed by installing the [Output Formats module](modules/outputformats.md).
-This will add an output dropdown automatically to all administrative interface pages with browse and search results as well as individual resource views.
-The module can also be enabled for public pages, allowing anyone to export a dataset from a browse or search subset.
+Access a user-friendly version of the same data available from the API by installing the [Output Formats module](modules/outputformats.md).
+This adds an output dropdown automatically to all administrative interface pages with browse and search results and individual resource views.
+The module can also be enabled for public pages.
+This allows anyone to export a dataset from a browse or search subset.

 The output formats available for this module are: